EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### Folded Dipole with Detector Antenna
-![Folded Dipole with Detector )](Types_of_Antenna/Folded-Dipole-with-Detector.jpg) Figure 1.5: Folded Dipole with Integrated Diode Detector.
+![Folded Dipole with Detector )](Types_of_Antenna/Folded-Dipole-with-Detector.jpg) *Figure 1.19: Folded Dipole with Integrated Diode Detector.
 This specialized receiving element incorporates a rectification circuit to convert incident RF energy into a measurable DC voltage.
 It serves as a diagnostic tool for analyzing radiation patterns and verifying field strength.*

 #### Theory & Function
 While a standard antenna captures a signal to send to a radio or television, this specific hardware is used for Antenna Training and Measurement.